DeepRank/DeepRank-Mut/README.md

 ## Tutorial

 We give here the tutorial like introduction to the DeepRank machinery.
-We quickly illsutrate here the two main steps of Deeprank-mut:
+We quickly illsutrate here the three main steps of Deeprank-mut:

 -   the generation of the data
--   running deep leaning experiments.
+-   training a model from the data
+-   using the model to predict unseen data

 ### A .
 Generate the data set (using MPI)